infobloxopen/terraform-provider-infoblox/website/docs/index.html.markdown

 ### Environmental Variables

-Credentials can be provided using the `INFOBLOX_USENAME`, `INFOBLOX_PASSWORD`, and `INFOBLOX_SERVER` environmental variables which correspond to your username, password, and server respectively.
+Credentials can be provided using the `INFOBLOX_USERNAME`, `INFOBLOX_PASSWORD`, and `INFOBLOX_SERVER` environmental variables which correspond to your username, password, and server respectively.

 Example Usage: